-• to measure learning and achievement
+1 to measure learning and achievement

-The assessment:
+The assessment confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus.

-- confirms achievement and performance in relation to the knowledge, understanding and skills specified in the syllabus, to the levels described in the grade descriptions. - to show likely future success
+2 to show likely future success

-The outcomes:
+The outcomes help predict which students are well prepared for or likely to be successful in a particular course or career.

-- help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful - help students choose the most suitable course or career.
+The outcomes help students choose the most suitable course or career.